slashvar/slashvar.github.io/_posts/2018-04-07-reflexions-on-teaching-programming.md

 ---
-title : Reflexions on Programming Teaching
+title : Reflexions on the Teaching of Programming
 ---

 I've been teaching programming and computer science for almost two decades now.